 The direct consumer impact of this review will be a change to the regulated electricity tariff.
 This change will affect domestic customers only.
-Those domestic users who are currently customers of Power NI will see a change to their tariff rates from 1 July 2021.
-The tariff will increase by 6.9%.
+Domestic customers of Power NI will see a change to their tariff rates from 1 July 2022.
+The tariff will increase by 27.5%.